 With respect to the plaintiffs’ certification claim, the alleged facts laid out what appeared to be a potential technical violation of the FCRA.
-Specifically, they alleged that the CRA failed to certify that the prospective employer had made the proper disclosure and obtained the applicants’ consent prior to obtaining a background check.
+Specifically, they alleged that the CRA failed to certify that the prospective employer had made the proper disclosure and obtained the candidates’ consent prior to obtaining a background check.

-However, the applicants’ act of logging into the CRA’s portal and consenting to a background check in connection with their application for employment was sufficient to demonstrate that no injury in fact had been alleged.
+However, the candidates’ act of logging into the CRA’s portal and consenting to a background check in connection with their application for employment was sufficient to demonstrate that no injury in fact had been alleged.
 Importantly, the court determined that the injury that Congress sought to prevent was nonetheless prevented by an alternative means.
 Frazier, therefore, serves as an additional authority for defendants to challenge plaintiffs’ standing to bring hyper-technical claims.

 Judge OKs $3.6M Deal in FCRA Suit Over Background Checks

-A Florida federal judge granted final approval Tuesday to a $3.6 million settlement between Global HR Research and a nationwide class of job applicants to resolve allegations the consumer reporting agency violated the Fair Credit Reporting Act by disclosing workers’ background check results to employers without proper authorization.
+A Florida federal judge granted final approval Tuesday to a $3.6 million settlement between Global HR Research and a nationwide class of job candidates to resolve allegations the consumer reporting agency violated the Fair Credit Reporting Act by disclosing workers’ background check results to employers without proper authorization.